arvind9/Google-Search-Suggestions/README.md

+you can have look at my landing page on this project https://NarGoogleSearch.ccbp.tech

 In this project, let's build a **Google Search Suggestions** app by applying the concepts we have learned till now.

 ### Refer to the image below: